 Figuring out the marketing part of the equation and selling under a Chinese will be key to conquering one of the world’s most challenging markets.
 Before departure, companies must address six important pillars:

 In this series, we cover each of these pillars in detail, highlighting the common pitfalls faced by Chinese automotive companies while exploring the realities of the European market.
 Stay tuned for part 2, where we will be discussing how to identify target customers and overcome the biggest barriers to entry.
-In the meantime, check out our upcoming Automotive Breakfast Club webinars.
 Our EV Commercial Compass session addresses a selection of marketing and sales topics that have been on industry executives’ radar for a long time.

 Read more from this series: